 The cheapest homeowners insurance in Arkansas is found in Bella Vista.
 A typical home insurance term in Bella Vista totals just $1,998 annually — $407 less than the average Arkansas rate.
 Reference the below table to see the cheapest cities in Arkansas for home insurance.

 If you want to save on insurance, consider purchasing your homeowners and car insurance policies from the same company.
 Bundling auto and homeowners insurance in Arkansas can lead to substantial savings on your auto insurance bill.
-Bundling policies in Arkansas leads to a yearly discount of $167.
+Bundling policies in Arkansas can lead to a yearly discount of $167.

-Currently, Progressive has agents able to sell homeowners policies in Arkansas.
+Currently, Progressive agents sell homeowners policies in Arkansas.

 In addition to renters and auto insurance, GEICO does provide home insurance in Arkansas.